ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

+&nbsp;     Data are raw recorded values.
+By themselves, they have limited meaning.

+&nbsp;   </p>

+&nbsp;   <p>

-&nbsp;     Data are raw recorded values and by themselves carry limited meaning.
-Information is created when data are organized, summarized, or placed in context.
-Knowledge emerges when information is interpreted using reasoning and understanding.
+&nbsp;     Information is created when data are organized, summarized, or placed in context

+&nbsp;     so that they describe something interpretable.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     Knowledge emerges when information is interpreted using reasoning, experience,

+&nbsp;     and understanding of the domain.

 &nbsp;   </p>